mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 8. - Basic LED Blink setup for Arduino*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/2rT5zKePUsa-surprising-fyyran/editel?sharecode=1a0dUSIYQV2HCd1Bdp5-bPyWpYmqhpHqH4GqtnMoWvI)**

-Here you can see in this example we now have the Arduino in the mix with pin 13 of the arduino connected to the (+) positive pin of the
+Here you can see in this example we now have the Arduino in the mix with **pin 13** of the arduino connected to the (+) positive pin of the LED and the we use **GND pin** from the arduino to connect to the resistor and the (-) negative end of the LED.

+So in order to make the Arduino start turning on the light we can simply add this code